towerhouse/slack-deploy/Readme.md

 ### Usage

-Now that everything is installed you run in slack the command:
+Now that everything is installed you run the command in slack:

 _/deploy <project> <enviroment> <git-branch>_